samerelhousseini/US-Immigration-Data-Analysis-Shawarma-Joint/README.md

 * Start processing immigration DataFrame and join relevant data

 ### Step 4: Run Pipelines to Model the Data
-#### 4.1 Create the data model
-Build the data pipelines to create the data model.

 ### Process Immigration Dictionary
 The I94_SAS_Labels_Descriptions.SAS file has been copied into an excel sheet, and relevant field dictionaries will be processed